awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-configuration-strategies.md

 `diversified`
 The Spot Instances are distributed across all pools\.

+`InstancePoolsToUseCount`
+The Spot Instances are distributed across the number of Spot pools that you specify\.
+This parameter is valid only when used in combination with `lowestPrice`\.

 ### Maintaining Target Capacity<a name="ec2-fleet-maintain-fleet-capacity"></a>

-After Spot Instances are terminated due to a change in the Spot price or available capacity of a Spot Instance pool, the EC2 Fleet launches replacement Spot Instances\.
+After Spot Instances are terminated due to a change in the Spot price or available capacity of a Spot Instance pool, an EC2 Fleet of type `maintain` launches replacement Spot Instances\.
 If the allocation strategy is `lowestPrice`, the fleet launches replacement instances in the pool where the Spot price is currently the lowest\.
 If the allocation strategy is `diversified`, the fleet distributes the replacement Spot Instances across the remaining pools\.
+If the allocation strategy is `lowestPrice` in combination with `InstancePoolsToUseCount`, the fleet selects the Spot pools with the lowest price and launches Spot Instances across the number of Spot pools that you specify\.

 ### Configuring EC2 Fleet for Cost Optimization<a name="ec2-fleet-strategy-cost-optimization"></a>

 To optimize the costs for your use of Spot Instances, specify the `lowestPrice` allocation strategy so that EC2 Fleet automatically deploys the cheapest combination of instance types and Availability Zones based on the current Spot price\.

 For On\-Demand Instance target capacity, EC2 Fleet always selects the cheapest instance type based on the public On\-Demand price, while continuing to follow the allocation strategy \(either `lowestPrice` or `diversified`\) for Spot Instances\.

+### Configuring EC2 Fleet for Cost Optimization and Diversification<a name="ec2-fleet-strategy-cost-optimization-and-diversified"></a>

+To create a fleet of Spot Instances that is both cheap and diversified, use the `lowestPrice` allocation strategy in combination with `InstancePoolsToUseCount`\.
+EC2 Fleet automatically deploys the cheapest combination of instance types and Availability Zones based on the current Spot price across the number of Spot pools that you specify\.
+This combination can be used to avoid the most expensive Spot Instances\.

 ### Choosing the Appropriate Allocation Strategy<a name="ec2-fleet-allocation-use-cases"></a>